-Google is rebranding AdWords as Google Ads on July 24th.
+Google Ads, previously known as Adwords, is rebranding on July 24th.
 We look at the history of Google’s paid search program and how it became the centerpiece of the company’s business model.

 Paid search advertising is more than 20 years old.
 Before Google had decided how to monetize its technology, there was the Goto.com search engine.
 Goto.com established the PPC auction system with advertisers bidding for ad position on keywords and ads ranked by bid value.
 After the dotcom crash, Goto.com rebranded as Overture and sold itself to Yahoo for $1.63 billion.

 Google continued to evolve its business model from AdSense and impression CPM billing to AdWords and CPC billing.
 Google invested heavily in improving the fraud control and relevancy of its offering and outgrew Yahoo handily.
 Google has grown to over $110B in revenue with nearly 90% of Google’s revenue coming from PPC and AdWords.

 Following that, Google bought DoubleClick, a digital display advertising company, for $3.1B in 2007, which at the time seemed like a great deal of money, as the paid ads business was still recovering from the dotcom crash.

 It also made huge investments in the Chrome browser and Android operating system which allows it to stay involved in nearly every area of digital media.

 The major investments that Google made at the time paid off.
 Mobile ads now account for 67% of digital ad spending and mobile video spending will exceed traditional TV spending in 2018, according to eMarketer.

 Rebranding of AdWords

 I received this email message from Google today: